backdrop-contrib/jarallax/README.md

 -------

 - Created for Backdrop CMS by [Laryn Kragt Bakker](https://github.com/laryn) - [CEDC.org](https://cedc.org).
-- Early work based on the structure of the [Scroll Reveal](https://github.com/backdrop-contrib/scrollreveal) module.
+- Early work on this module was based on the structure of the [Scroll Reveal](https://github.com/backdrop-contrib/scrollreveal) module.
+- The Jarallax plugin is by [nk-o](https://github.com/nk-o).

 License
 -------